Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 The protected area partly overlaps with Bucegi Mountains (check our full guide for more info) and has a size of 32,500 hectares.

-• Warning: bears are a frequent sighting in the area.
-That’s why we highly recommend going with a licensed hiking guide that knows what to do in unexpected encounters and is equipped with pepper spray.
+bears are a frequent sighting in the area.
+That’s why we highly recommend going with a licensed hiking guide who knows what to do in unexpected encounters and is equipped with pepper spray.

 These resorts have accommodations for all types of budgets, are accessible by car or by train (there is a train station in every resort) and they’re packed with restaurants and stores filled with anything a tourist might need, including mountain equipment and clothes for various weather conditions.